abhishek-kimbal/Tasks/README.md

 ## How to Contribute

 If you have any suggestions, feedback, or updates regarding the tasks, feel free to open an issue or create a pull request.
-Your contributions are highly appreciated!
+Your inputs are highly appreciated!

-Thank you for visiting this repository, and let's make this internship a great learning experience!